 But we’re all guilty of throwing unlabelled, butcher-wrapped food into that icy abyss without a plan as to when we’ll use it (beyond “someday soon”).Subscribe To Our Daily Newsletters — You'll Thank Us In The Morning

-To stay safe and prevent food-borne illness (and unnecessary food waste) it’s important to use proper freezing and thawing techniques and checking to make sure your freezer is the proper temperature of -18 °C or lower.
+To stay safe and prevent food-borne illness (and unnecessary food waste), it’s important to use proper freezing and thawing techniques and to make sure your freezer is at the proper temperature of -18 °C or lower.

 But even if you do everything right, how long are frozen foods really good for?

-We reviewed Health Canada’s safe food-storage guidelines, and found that the rules vary significantly depending on how food is processed.
-We’ve put together a freezer timeline of commonly kept items (and which foods are best not to freeze, period) so you can make sure the contents of your freezer remain ready to eat.
+We reviewed Health Canada’s safe food-storage guidelines and found that the rules vary significantly depending on how food is processed.
+We put together a freezer timeline of commonly kept items (and which foods you should never freeze, period) so you can make sure the contents of your freezer remain ready to eat.

-And one essential tip before we start — make it a habit to keep blank sticky labels and a Sharpie in the kitchen drawer, so you can write the date on everything you’re about to park in the freezer.
+And one essential tip before we start — make it a habit to keep blank sticky labels and a Sharpie in a kitchen drawer so you can write the date on everything you’re about to park in the freezer.

 Lean fish (cod, tilapia, haddock) can last up to 6 months in the freezer, while fattier varieties (salmon, swordfish, tuna) have a shorter lifespan of up to 2 months.
 Frozen shrimp, scallops, lobster and crab can last a bit longer, anywhere from 2 to 4 months.10 foods that shouldn’t go in the refrigerator

-For vegetables with a higher water content (lettuce, tomatoes) it’s best to store them in the fridge and use quickly after buying.
-Hardier vegetables like carrots, sweet potatoes, squash, and beans freeze well and will last anywhere from 8 months to 1 year.
+For vegetables with a higher water content (like lettuce and tomatoes) it’s best to store them in the fridge.
+Hardier vegetables, like carrots, sweet potatoes, squash and beans, freeze well and will last anywhere from 8 months to 1 year.
 For crisp vegetables that maintain their colour (like asparagus), blanch your fresh vegetables before freezing.